 Don’t wait to check if you were affected by the Equifax data breach!
 Consumers (like yourself) have until January 22, 2020 to file a claim online or via mail.

-What Steps Do You Take Your Personal Information?
+What Steps Do You Take To Protect Your Personal Information?

 Let us know in the comments!